Patriots owner Robert Kraft charged with soliciting prostitution

 Robert Kraft, the owner of the New England Patriots, has been charged with soliciting prostitution, Florida police said Friday.

-Kraft was one of 25 people arrested in a human trafficking investigation, Jupiter police officials said.
+Kraft was one of at least 25 people arrested Friday as part of a months-long human trafficking investigation that police say spanned from China to Florida, Jupiter officials said.

+Police say Kraft is facing misdemeanor charges on two counts of solicitation, and it seemed like he was "regular" at the spa.
+He is not charged with human trafficking.

+Although police can't speak to the amount of time Kraft was at the Orchids of Asia Day Spa in Jupiter, they said average fees for services range between $59 for a half-hour and $79 for an hour.

+Jupiter police said there is video evidence of the alleged acts for all individuals involved, including Kraft.

+"We categorically deny that Mr. Kraft engaged in any illegal activity.
+Because it is a judicial matter, we will not be commenting further,” a spokesperson for Kraft said in a statement.

-Kraft has owned the Patriots for more than two decades.
-The team won the Super Bowl earlier this month, the team's sixth title.
+Kraft, 77, has owned the Patriots for more than two decades.
+The team won the Super Bowl, it's sixth title earlier this month.

 This is a developing story, check back for updates.